 Yep, Michael Horton from Swarm has coined a term for it, because why not.
 We need a name for something that will likely be discussed in 2017.
 And that term is Complexion Reduction.

-In the same direction web designers start reimagining how websites can provide richer experiences.
+The art of storytelling In the same direction web designers start reimagining how websites can provide richer experiences.
 Storytelling, a really sexy subject around design and marketing, is indeed being pushed from articles, movies and ads to even websites.
 Storytelling, if done right, can convert users better than any crazy growth hack you can imagine.
 Maybe… because it is more sincere?

 In this sense websites also become more fluid.
 Moving away from traditional grid systems.
 Designers think outside of the box, and many times, design also outside of the box.
 Should a website move only from top to bottom?
 Or just have pages?